This blog post contains affiliate links; purchases made thru these links help support my sweet tooth via a small commission. Learn more.

-It doesn’t really matter what day it is… there’s just something about fresh homemade bread that makes me happy.
+It doesn’t really matter what day it is… there’s just something about fresh, homemade, perfect wheat bread that makes me happy.
 It could be 100 or -20 degrees outside and it wouldn’t matter to me.
 Give me a slice of warm, perfect wheat bread with honey butter and I’m your new BFF.
 (For the record, fresh homemade bread with strawberry jam or plain butter qualify for BFF status, too!)

 Anyway, this recipe is a variation of one that my mom and grandmother learned at a cooking class at Shar’s Kitchen.
 I haven’t personally taken any of their classes, but I remember how highly my mom spoke of them.

-Ready for some awesomeness in just a few hours?
+Ready for some awesome, perfect wheat bread in just a few hours?
 Then let’s do this!

 If you can, you’ll want to start by grinding your own wheat.
 If you can’t or don’t want to, don’t stress.
 You can use bread flour, plain ole flour, or a mix of flours and it’ll still be amazing.
 Personally, I’m a big fan of the freshly ground stuff.
 My husband and kids like seem to like the taste of a mix of flours: 75% whole wheat and 25% bread flour mix.
 Whichever flour you choose, that’s awesome.
 Go with it.
 You’re makin’ bread and that’s pretty stinking amazing.